Thinking about university? Start at Douglas.

 This is a demonstration of your learning or competency in either your usual work-based setting or a simulated setting if you are not currently working.

 The challenge exam is a formal examination that proves your knowledge in an academic subject.
 Faculty assessors will determine if the exam would be in an existing format or if an adapted version would better suit your needs.
 Please refer to the College Calendar for specific guidelines to writing Challenge exams.

 Academic credit will be granted if your prior learning is equivalent to what is normally taught in the courses that are open for PLAR.
 You will receive a final grade once the assessment process is complete.

 Each PLAR request is limited to nine credits per Request for Credit Form.
 You may make multiple PLAR requests.
 The College allows you to claim up to 75 percent of a credential by the PLAR process.

 If you wish to claim more than 75 percent, your Department Coordinator may make a special request to the College for variance from this policy.

 Ideally, you will complete the process (one or more courses being assessed concurrently) within the same time span as a regular College semester.
 The completion time will differ depending on how much time you can devote to developing your portfolio, as well as any additional requirements such as accumulating volunteer hours or receiving requested documentation.

 The cost is based on credit equivalency and is due and payable prior to an Assessment occurring (for instance, portfolio assessed, challenge exam taken, or work-place evaluation).
-Current fees are available in the Douglas College online Calendar.
+Current fees are available in the Douglas College Tuition Fee Chart.